-Be mindful, too, of how you use your points: You may get more value if you use your points to redeem free nights in less expensive hotels or in less sought after locales.
 Marriott often requires significantly more points for hotel stays in hip locations—even if you choose a budget hotel that costs less than $120 a night.
-Also consider booking longer trips when you use your card to pay for Marriott hotel stays: If you book five nights in a row, you’ll receive the fifth night free.
+Also consider booking longer trips when redeeming rewards for Marriott hotel stays to receive the fifth night free.

 Because the redemption options aren’t always a good value, we recommend pairing this card with another general travel, airline, or cash-back business card to maximize your rewards potential.